What do the Pilgrim Fathers have to do with Leiden Holland?

 The American Pilgrim Museum in Leiden

-The Leiden American Pilgrim Museum is exceptional and certainly not the right place for everyone.
-However, who is interested in the history of the US and the time in Holland at the beginning of the 17th century will like to listen to Bangs' stories.
-One should not expect a normal museum operation.
-The whole thing is run as a one-man business.
-When Bangs is out and about with a group of visitors, visitors must wait in front of the entrance to the museum until they are back.
-However, it is this personal style of museum tour, that makes it so special.
-This is how we feel the enthusiasm with which Jeremy Bangs sets out to trace the past.
-Anyone who gets involved can get a good insight into that time.
+The Leiden American Pilgrim Museum is extraordinary and certainly not for everyone.
+However, anyone interested in the history of the USA and the time in Holland at the beginning of the 17th century will love to listen to the stories of Bang.
+You shouldn't expect normal museum operations.
+The whole thing is run as a one-man company.
+If Bangs is in the next house with a group of visitors, visitors have to wait in front of the entrance to the museum until he is back.
+However, it is precisely this personal type of museum tour that makes it so special.
+We feel the enthusiasm with which Jeremy Bangs searches for clues back in time.
+If you get involved, you can get a good insight into that time here.

 Leiden American Pilgrim Museum